The more you do the more you learn. I don't think

-Off screen, he gained a reputation for being very domineering and hard to work with, especially after his success in My Fair Lady.
-For instance, Doctor Dolittle cast him at the height of his power and he annoyed everyone with unreasonable demands such as objecting to casting Sammy Davis Jr. as a co-star because he didn't want to work with an "entertainer" (Read: someone who could sing better than him) and demanded Sidney Poitier instead, despite the inconvenient detail that Poitier was no musical performer.
-That was just the beginning of his antics whether it was continually demanding pointless script changes or flinging anti-Semitic abuse at Jewish co-star Anthony Newley.
+Off screen, he gained a reputation for being very domineering and hard to work with, particularly after his success in My Fair Lady.
+The 1967 musical Doctor Dolittle cast him at the height of his power and he annoyed everyone with unreasonable demands, such as vetoing Sammy Davis Jr. being cast because he didn't want to work with an "entertainer" (read: someone who could sing better than him) and demanding Sidney Poitier instead, despite the inconvenient fact that Poitier was no musical performer.
+That was just the beginning of his antics, whether it was continually demanding pointless script changes or flinging anti-Semitic abuse at co-star Anthony Newley.
 It got to the point where Harrison was fired and about to be replaced by Christopher Plummer until he begged for the job back.
 As it was, Harrison's antics were one of many reasons why Doctor Dolittle failed spectacularly at the box office and his career never recovered.

-He was also a serial philanderer, marrying six times in total and earning the nickname "sexy Rexy."
-His marriage drama (especially his unstable fourth wife, actress Rachel Roberts) was known to disrupt filming almost as much as his own bad behavior.
-In one case, he divorced from actress Lilli Palmer to marry one of his mistresses, actress Kay Kendall, to provide for her care as she was dying of myeloid leukemia and wanted to remarry Palmer after her death, which eventually didn't happen.
+He was also a serial philanderer, marrying six times in total and earning the nickname "Sexy Rexy."
+His marital problems, especially with his unstable fourth wife (actress Rachel Roberts), was known to disrupt filming almost as much as his own bad behavior.
+In one case, he divorced from actress Lilli Palmer to marry one of his mistresses, actress Kay Kendall, to provide for her care as she was dying of myeloid leukemia and wanted to remarry Palmer after her death, which ultimately didn't happen.